 Why you should trust us?

 At PRO Paintball, we have over 20 years of experience playing the game.
-We run our equipment hard.
+The team behind PRO Paintball actively competes in the NXL, WCPPL and USXBL paintball series.
+We run our equipment hard and regularly shoot over 50,000 balls per weekend in practice (that is 25 cases of paint for those of you counting).
 This helps us quickly figure out what works and what does not.
 In this particular article, we are taking a hard look at the most popular paintball guns on the market and see how they stack up.
 In putting this together we ran each of the following paintball guns through the paces and give you our unbiased opinion.
 No companies sponsored or contributed to this post.
 Frankly, if the guns suck we won’t waste your time or ours talking about it.
 Now, on to the good stuff.

 - No Time to Read?
 Here’s Our Top Picks